maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     100 IF X<>100 THEN 300
     200 X=0
+    300 REM do other things

 This ultimately performs the same statements but can be much more difficult to understand, as the logical operator is the opposite of what the code is trying to accomplish, and line 300 may be farther down the program and thus hard to find visually.

-    IF AA=145 AND BB=1 THEN PRINT AA,BB
+    10 IF AA=145 AND BB=1 THEN PRINT AA,BB

 This example uses a more complex logical expression that combines several types of logical operators.
 Due to the order of operations, the two equalities will be tested first, and then the values `AND`ed together, producing a single logical value.

+In most dialects, *lexp* can be any expression that returns a zero or non-zero value.
+The logical operators like `>=` return these values.
+But there is generally no need for an expression if you simply want to test a variable:

+    10 IF X THEN PRINT X

+This code will print the value of X if it is not zero.

 `IF` statements are often used in loops.
 For instance: